Settings of the TwinCAT module generator

 TcCom.Generate

-If TRUE, a TcCOM object is created, which can be used in the TwinCAT XAE.
+If TRUE, a TcCOM object is created that can be used in the TwinCAT XAE.

 TcCom.FpExceptionsForInit